 In the theater, the gentleman sitting next to me said:

 “I’ve never seen a movie believe in itself more.”

 And, wow, does Mortal Engines believe in itself.
-It rolls its way along with almost absurd seriousness, and serious absurdity, fueled with enthusiastic energy, and freed from the weight of irony.
+It rolls its way along with almost absurd seriousness— and serious absurdity—fueled with enthusiastic energy and freed from the weight of irony.

-It takes guts for a film stare down an audience with so much conviction, especially when it opens with a mobile city chasing another city before there’s even the title.
+It takes guts for a film to stare down an audience with so much conviction, especially when it opens with a mobile city chasing another city even before the title.
 It shares its self-confidence before it even tells us its name.
 Who does it think it is?
 It’s Mortal Engines, and it can be pretty entertaining.
 Its energy is a highlight, and it can be fun to participate in that energy as an audience.
 Even the unintentional humor, amidst scenes supposed to be serious, can be epic; it’s not just a giggle from the audience, it’s laughter louder than some comedies.
 Then it moves on to more action, more action, and more action.

 Mortal Engines might not be a flawless film, but it certainly thinks otherwise.
 For those ready for the content and attitude, it could be a blast.
 For others, Mortal Engines’ flaws may not be worth the trip.

-Due to the content, Mortal Engines is not Dove Approved.
+Due to the content, Mortal Engines is not Dove-Approved.